Sites offer virus screenings

 Symptoms of covid-19 include fever, cough and shortness of breath.
 A health care provider will decide if a test is appropriate based on the symptoms and possible exposure to the coronavirus.

 Currently, the Health Department laboratory is the only one in the state performing the test, although UAMS hopes to start testing soon.
-Providers collect samples from patients and send them to the department's laboratory or private labs outside the state.
+Providers collect samples from patients and send them to the department's laboratory or a private lab outside the state.
 The department itself does not collect specimens.

 Print Headline: Sites offer virus screenings